· Originally published April 20, 2024

 We’ve filmed and hiked throughout Yosemite National Park and come back again and again because the valley genuinely never stops delivering.
 El Capitan from Valley View.
 Half Dome at golden hour.
 The sound of Yosemite Falls in spring.
 These things hold up no matter how many times you experience them.
-This guide is built from real time in the park.
+Pair Yosemite with Sequoia and Kings Canyon on the Majestic Mountain Loop and you get granite, the largest trees on Earth, and the deepest canyon in the country in a single drive.

 Table Of Contents: Yosemite to Sequoia National Park Road Trip